Top 6 Misconceptions About E-Invoicing in France for 2026

 No, B2C transactions are exempt from e-invoicing requirements but will be subject to e-reporting obligations for transaction data transmission.

-What is the role of PDP, OD, and PPF in compliance?
+What is the role of PA, OD, and PPF in compliance?

-PDPs are certified private platforms that handle e-invoice processing and are the primary compliance pathway.
+PAs are certified private platforms that handle e-invoice processing and are the primary compliance pathway.
 ODs are no longer available.
-PPF serves as the central coordination platform but does not interface directly with businesses.
+The PPF now acts only as a directory and data hub.

 How can businesses start preparing now for the mandate?

-Businesses should immediately begin data auditing, PDP evaluation, system integration planning, and staff training.
+Businesses should immediately begin data auditing, PA evaluation, system integration planning, and staff training.
 Preparation typically requires 6-12 months and should involve cross-functional project teams.

 Are there any exemptions to the e-invoicing rules?